aramsan/iota-docker/README.md

 Test script will run automatically after 120 sec since boot the peer.

 See the visualizer on http://localhost:8081:/visalizer with browser on host PC.
+If AWS EC2 is using, See the visualizer on http://ec2-xxx-xxx-xxx-xxx.region-region-xx.compute.amazonaws.com with browser on own PC.